Home | Who we are | Global Coordinating Team

 6. Our annual meetings: It would be great to build a team that could organize our meetings in the future, and also build the meeting sites for each meeting on this web site.

-7. We are planning an e-classroom as part of our educational activities!
+7. See our World Dignity University initiative as part of our educational activities!

 Dear Global Coordinating Team!